 We have developed and commercialized eleven technology platforms, including our ARTAS and NeoGraft systems.
 We believe our ARTAS and NeoGraft systems are complementary and give us a hair restoration product offering that can serve a broad segment of the market.
-Our medical aesthetic technology platforms have received regulatory clearance for indications such as treatment of facial wrinkles in certain skin types, temporary reduction of appearance of cellulite, non-invasive fat reduction (lipolysis) in the abdomen and flanks for certain body types and relief of minor muscle aches and pains.
-In addition, we have received regulatory approval for marketing certain indications in overseas markets but not in the United States, including treatment of certain soft tissue injuries, temporary increase of skin tightening, temporary body contouring, and vaginal treatments.
-With respect to vaginal treatments, we received a medical device license issued by Health Canada to market the Venus Fiore Feminine Health System ("Venus Fiore") in Canada on July 14, 2021 and previously obtained a CE Mark for the Venus Fiore in March 2020.
-Following Venus Fiore authorization in Canada, we received FDA 510(k) clearance to market the Venus Freedom device in the United States, further expanding our portfolio of technologies that can treat a broad range of common women's health conditions.
-We commenced a limited launch of the Venus Fiore in Canada and the European Union in the third quarter of 2021, and will commence a limited launch of the Venus Freedom in the U.S. during the first quarter of fiscal year 2022.
+Our medical aesthetic technology platforms have received regulatory clearance for a variety of indications, including treatment of facial wrinkles in certain skin types, temporary reduction of appearance of cellulite, non-invasive fat reduction (lipolysis) in the abdomen and flanks for certain body types and relief of minor muscle aches and pains in jurisdictions around the world.

-In the United States, we have obtained 510(k) clearance from the United States Food and Drug Administration ("FDA") for our Venus Freeze and Venus Freeze Plus, Venus Viva, Venus Viva MD, Venus Legacy BX, Venus Legacy CX, Venus Versa, Venus Velocity, Venus Bliss, Venus Epileve, Venus Fiore, Venus Freedom, NeoGraft, ARTAS and ARTAS iX systems.
+In the United States, we have obtained 510(k) clearance from the FDA for our Venus Viva, Venus Viva MD, Venus Legacy, Venus Versa, Venus Velocity, Venus Bliss, Venus Bliss Max, Venus Epileve, Venus Fiore, ARTAS and ARTAS iX systems.
 Outside the United States, we market our technologies in over 60 countries across Europe, the Middle East, Africa, Asia-Pacific and Latin America.
 Because each country has its own regulatory scheme and clearance process, not every device is cleared or authorized for the same indications in each market in which a particular system is marketed.

-As of September 30, 2021, we operated directly in 18 international markets through our 15 direct offices in the United States, Canada, United Kingdom, Japan, South Korea, Mexico, Argentina, Colombia, Spain, France, Germany, Australia, China, Hong Kong, and Israel.

-Our revenues for the three months ended September 30, 2021, and 2020 were \$24.6 million and \$20.7 million, respectively.
-Our revenues for the nine months ended September 30, 2021, and 2020 were \$73.0 million and \$52.2 million, respectively.
-We had a net loss attributable to Venus Concept of \$9.8 million and \$7.2 million in the three months ended September 30, 2021, and 2020, respectively.
-We had a net loss attributable to Venus Concept of \$18.7 million and \$70.6 million in the nine months ended September 30, 2021, and 2020, respectively.
-We had an Adjusted EBITDA loss of \$3.5 million and \$1.4 million for the three months ended September 30, 2021, and 2020, respectively.
-We had an Adjusted EBITDA loss of \$8.1 million and \$17.8 million for the nine months ended September 30, 2021, and 2020, respectively.
+As of March 31, 2022, we operated directly in 18 international markets through our 15 direct offices in the United States, Canada, United Kingdom, Japan, South Korea, Mexico, Argentina, Colombia, Spain, France, Germany, Australia, China, Hong Kong, and Israel.
+Our revenues for the three months ended March 31, 2022, and 2021 were \$26.4 million and \$22.6 million, respectively.
+We had a net loss attributable to Venus Concept of \$8.6 million and \$9.3 million in the three months ended March 31, 2022, and 2021, respectively.
+We had an Adjusted EBITDA loss of \$5.9 million and \$5.0 million for the three months ended March 31, 2022, and 2021, respectively.